Futurological Congress: Contemporary Polish Fantasy & Sci-Fi

 Another notable author of this sort is Wit Szostak, also an admirer of Tolkien’s works.
 In his first novel, the fairy-tale Winds of the Dragon Mountains, he blended fantasy with folk culture (Szostak devotes much of his attention to music).
-The writer remained faithful to this method when he created his later works, the most noteworthy of which are Jagged Ridges, Babblings of a Toad and Spinning until the End of the World.
-However his literary style eventually evolved.
+The writer remained faithful to this method when he created his later works, the most noteworthy of which are Jagged Ridges, Babblings of a Toad and Spinning Until the End of the World.
+This said, his literary style eventually evolved.
 In 2010 Szostak published the novel Sheaves, which merges fantasy and magical realism.
 The book won the Jerzy Żuławski Prize in 2011.
-The same year Dumanowski appeared, a novel in many ways a continuation of Sheaves.
+The same year, Dumanowski appeared, a novel which is in many ways a continuation of Sheaves.

 There was a time when science fiction was predominant in the Polish market of speculative fiction, eventually losing out to fantasy.
-At present neither fraction may claim victory over the other.
-One might therefore say that after years of changes Polish speculative literature has finally matured.
-Polish writers, similarly to their Anglo-Saxon counterparts, search for their own niches.
-Even if they write in an established genre they try to add something of their own to it.
+At present, neither faction may claim victory over the other.
+One might therefore say that after years of changes, Polish speculative literature has finally matured.
+Polish writers, similarly to their Anglo-Saxon counterparts, are searching for their own niches.
+Even if they are writing in an established genre, they try to add something of their own to it.
 Thanks to this, the lack of a characteristic quality has become the distinctive feature of Polish speculative literature, which is a highly desirable scenario.

 What Did Lem Read?
 3 Fantasy Writers from an Ancient Past